Zum Inhalt springen

 Mail clients

-To connect with mail clients like Thunderbird, the following ports need public exposure:
+To connect with mail clients like Thunderbird, the following ports need to be publicly exposed:

 Component Description Port Type